-Even with these successes, there are some concerns.
-Despite efforts to reduce nitrogen and phosphorus pollution to the Gulf of Mexico Hypoxic Zone, total nitrogen is increasing.
+Even with these successes, work remains to further reduce nitrogen and phosphorus loading to the Gulf of Mexico Hypoxic Zone.
+Overall the nitrogen trend is weak in confidence, but there are select areas in the System that are increasing and decreasing in concentration (see the Report for additional details).
 Nitrogen originates from nonpoint sources, such as urban and agricultural runoff, or pollution runoff from a broad area.
 The Hypoxic Zone receives attention nationwide because of its low oxygen levels-conditions that are not suitable for aquatic life to survive.
 Local problems with excess nutrients cause the overgrowth of algae and result in diminished recreational opportunities.